nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 Step 3.
 The `execute` method of `FindCommand` is then called on the object.

 Step 4.
-This then calls the `model#updateFilteredPersonList` method, which iterates through the list of `Person` objects returned by the `model#getFilteredPersonList` for the search parameter specified (in this case, name being "Alex").
+This then calls the `model#updateFilteredPersonList` method, which iterates through the list of `Person` objects returned by the database for the search parameter specified (in this case, name being "Alex").
 It then keeps track of any `Person` objects that matches this specified parameter.

 Step 5.
 This returns a `CommandResult` object, which is returned to the `LogicManager`, and eventually, the `MainWindow`, prompting the `MainWindow` to call `model#getFilteredPersonList` and display the first-indexed person, if there is any.